Last Updated on September 26, 2022

-This is the easiest and most delicious way you will ever make a french dip sandwich.
-It’s AMAZING!
+This crockpot meal is the easiest and most delicious way you will ever make a french dip sandwich.
+It's AMAZING!
 You can simply throw the roast in the crockpot before you leave for work and come home to a house smelling like heaven.
-It serves about 8, but if that is too much, now worries.
+It serves about 8, but if that is too much, no worries.
 The leftovers are just as good!
-Don’t forget your sandwich rolls and the optional provolone cheese when you’re shopping for your roast.
+Don't forget your sandwich rolls and the optional provolone cheese when you're shopping for your roast.

 - Cover and cook on LOW for about 8 hours.
 You can also cook the roast on HIGH for 4 hours, but in my experience, the meat will not be nearly as tender.

 - Optional: After your meat is done, remove about 3 cups of the juice from the slower cooker and simmer it on the stove for about 10 minutes until it reduces and thickens.
 Use this sauce for dipping.

 - Transfer the roast to a large plate or chopping block and shred it with a fork.
 If it's tough, you may need to let it cook a little longer.

 - Serve on sandwich rolls, and if you like cheese, top them with provolone!
 I like to place mine in a 350 degree oven until the cheese melts before serving (about 5 minutes).